-28. The board should carry out periodic assessments of both the board as a whole and of individual board members as well as its governance practices, and take any corrective actions or make any improvements deemed necessary or appropriate.
-In the case of larger, more complex institutions it is expected that a formal assessment process will be adopted to ascertain continuing suitability.
+28. The board should carry out periodic assessments of both the board as a whole, and of individual board members as well as its governance practices, and take any corrective actions or make any improvements deemed necessary or appropriate to increase the effectiveness of its actions.